jd-coderepos/advanced-nlp-course/rag/readme.md

 ## 📤 Submission

+Please submit a code repository containing the following:
-Submit your completed `demo.py` file and a short reflection answering:
+- A completed `demo.py` file
+- A short README.md that includes:
+    - A brief introduction to your code (what it does and how to run it)
+    - A short reflection answering the following questions:
       - What limitations did you observe?
       - What could be improved with a larger dataset or more advanced models?

+Make sure your repository is clearly structured and includes any necessary dependencies or instructions for reproducibility.